Notices and News

 - The Sky-Reflector Net system will have 952 uniquely shaped reflective panels that will help re-distribute natural light

-When Fulton Center opens in June 2014, it will immediately take its place among New York City's great public spaces.
+When Fulton Center opens, it will immediately take its place among New York City's great public spaces.
 A downtown "Grand Central," Fulton Center will serve as an essential transportation and retail hub in Lower Manhattan, providing seamless transfer for approximately 300,000 passengers of the and lines with improved access to the and lines.

 Prior to the Fulton Center project, passengers had to maneuver through a complicated series of ramps, stairs, and passageways to access their trains, with frequent bottlenecks at the busy to transfer point.
 Platform overcrowding and lack of ADA accessibility also made the complex difficult to navigate.